 The buyer: China is the dominant customer for African logs, so the ban would redraw a major South-South trade flow.

-A log export ban covering Central Africa is moving from promise to policy: the six CEMAC states and DR Congo intend to halt shipments of raw timber by 2028, betting that the world’s second-largest rainforest can sell finished wood instead of whole logs.
+A log export ban covering Central Africa is moving from promise to policy.
+The six CEMAC states and DR Congo intend to halt raw timber shipments by 2028, betting the world’s second-largest rainforest can sell finished wood instead of whole logs.

 log export ban — a logging truck hauls tropical timber in Cameroon